FAQs: Rosacea and treatment options

 What are common triggers?

-As well as alcohol and spices, as mentioned above, sun (although some people report that sunlight eases symptoms), heat, stress, hot or cold weather, wind, alcohol, spicy foods, exertion, hot baths, hot drinks and applying steroid creams or ointments.
+As well as alcohol and spices, as mentioned above, sun (although some people report that sunlight eases symptoms), heat, stress, hot or cold weather, wind, exertion, hot baths, hot drinks, and applying steroid creams or ointments.

 You can avoid triggers (see above), which are usually things that cause flushing.
 These may vary from person to person.
 Keeping a symptom diary may help to work out what yours are.
-Triggers may include skin care products.
-Rosacea suffers have a degree of inflamed skin, so skin is likely to be sensitive.
+Triggers may include skin care products - particularly if oily.
+Rosacea sufferers have a degree of inflamed skin, so skin is likely to be sensitive.
 Be careful what you apply and stop using any products that irritate your skin.
-Wearing sunscreen is advised, especially if sun exposure noticeably worsens your symptoms.
+Wearing a water based sunscreen is advised, especially if sun exposure noticeably worsens your symptoms.
+The UK's National Institute for Health and Care Excellence recommends Uvistat and Sunsense.

 Which sun screen should I use?